zzhangjii/learning-library/workshops/microservices-MySQL/CloudNativeMySQL200.md

 This is the second of several labs that are part of the **Oracle Cloud DevOps and Cloud Native Microservices MySQL workshop.** This workshop will walk you through the Software Development Lifecycle (SDLC) for a Cloud Native project that will create and use several Microservices.

 In the first lab (100), the Project Manager created a new project in the Developer Cloud Service and also created and assigned tasks to the developers of this application.
-In this lab you will assume the persona of the Java developer, who will be tasked with creating a microservices that will allow for retrieval and filtering of twitter data to any front-end or analytics applications (one of which you will build in lab 400).
+In this lab you will assume the persona of the Java developer, who will be tasked with creating a microservices that will allow for retrieval and filtering of twitter data.

 ***To log issues***, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.